 You’ve been injured in a car accident due to the reckless actions of another driver.
 “How will I pay my medical bills?”
 “What will happen if I can’t go back to work?”
 “Who will take care of my family?”
 These are just a few of the questions you’re probably asking yourself.

-The questions you should really be asking is: “Who will represent my rights in this difficult time?
+The questions you should really be asking are: “Who will represent my rights in this difficult time?
 Who will fight on my behalf to get me the compensation I deserve for all my pain, suffering and financial losses?”

 - Medical bills